This manual covers the following parts of Dilay:

 Embed and adjust resembles the Embed mode but additionally adjusts the spheres’ radii near the endpoints of the path so that they converge to the radii of the spheres that the endpoints are embedded in.

 Pinch resembles the Embed-and-adjust mode but pinches the spheres’ radii near the endpoints of the path.
 This is useful for creating muscle-shaped sketches.

 Convert sketch converts a sketch to a sculptable mesh.
 The Resolution parameter determines the number of vertices in the resulting mesh.
 Note that the conversion may take a while for high resolutions.
 If the Move to center checkbox is activated, the mesh is centered at the origin of coordinate system after the conversion.
-If the Smooth mesh checkbox is activated, the mesh’s vertices are smoothed after the conversion.

 The infobar on the right of the screen shows different context-sensitive information: